airbytehq/airbyte/docs/integrations/destinations/pulsar.md

 Note that if you choose to use dynamic topic names, you will probably need to enable `allowAutoTopicCreation` to avoid your connection failing if there was an update to the source connector's schema.
 Otherwise a hardcoded topic name may be best.

+Also, notice that the messages will be sent to topics based on the configured Pulsar `topic_tenant` and `topic_namespace` configs with their `topic_type`.

 #### Target topics

-You can determine the topics to which messages are written via the `topic_pattern` configuration parameter.
+You can determine the topics to which messages are written via the `topic_pattern` configuration parameter in its corresponding Pulsar `topic_tenant`-`topic_namespace`.
 Messages can be written to either a hardcoded, pre-defined topic, or dynamically written to different topics based on the [namespace](https://docs.airbyte.io/understanding-airbyte/namespaces) or stream they came from.

 To write all messages to a single hardcoded topic, enter its name in the `topic_pattern` field e.g: setting `topic_pattern` to `my-topic-name` will write all messages from all streams and namespaces to that topic.